 Outreach, Training, and Consultation

 Throughout the year, interns meet with a senior staff member in an Outreach, Training and Consultation seminar which is both didactic and supervisory.
 Initial focus is on the theories and methods of outreach, training, and consultation.
 In addition, personal skills and goals, needs assessment strategies, the role of consultation in the development of professional psychologists, and the organizational issues of the campus community are also discussed.
 During the year, interns are required to complete at least one consultation project and participate as available in spontaneous outreach, training, consultation projects as they arise.
 These projects are determined by the needs of the campus community and the skills and interests of the interns involved.
 As interns develop their outreach, training, and consultation initiatives, the seminar also provides an opportunity for group supervision of their projects.
 Additional formal and informal supervision is also provided by various members of the senior staff.

 Supervision Skills and Services

 Throughout the academic year, the interns meet in the Supervision of Supervision seminar that has both a didactic and supervisory orientation.
 Initial focus is on the theories and models of supervision, understanding the developmental stage and experience level of the supervisee, fostering a trusting and safe supervisory relationship, as well as on the professional, legal, and ethical issues that relate to the provision of supervision.
-Interns may also have the opportunity to provide supervision to group co-facilitators from the Clinical Psychology Doctoral Program or Counseling, Masters Degree Program.
-Interns receive hours of weekly group supervision of their supervisory and consultative relationships.
+Interns have the opportunity to provide supervision to a Practicum student from from the Clinical Psychology Doctoral Program or Counseling, Masters Degree Program.
+Interns receive weekly group supervision of their supervision.
 Additional supervision is also available per request of the interns.
-The main focus of the supervision is the supervisees' group co-facilitation skills, development as a clinician, and/or clinical consultant.
+The main focus of the supervision is the supervisees' counseling skills, development as a clinician, and/or clinical consultant.
 However, feedback is given to interns regarding specific skills and supervisory styles in order to further evaluate their growth in terms of their skills and comfort levels as supervisors.
 A case conference model is utilized with an emphasis on peer consultation, tape presentations, and dialogue.
 Interns receive feedback from participating staff supervisors and from their cohort group.

 Dialogue with the Training Director